 - Top grilled pork chops.
 It’s the most wonderful thing!

 - Make French toast or buttermilk pancakes and top them with a big spoon of applesauce.

-- Spoon warm applesauce over (vanilla, caramel, or cinnamon) ice cream.
+- Spoon warm applesauce over ice cream.
 Y.U.M.!

 - Serve chilled applesauce as a side dish at lunch or dinner.